martinthomson/dap-dp-ext/draft-thomson-ppm-dap-attribution.md

-The Attribution API does not define a process for authorizing a Collector HPKE configuration based on the encoded Collector identity.
+The Attribution API does not define a process for authorizing a Collector HPKE configuration based on the encoded Collector identity, leaving this to implementations.

 # Budget Source Task Extension {#budget-source}